libmcmule user guide

 The measurement function the user wishes to calculate.
 This needs to at least set

-but also returns the values of the observables that are to be computed.
-It also fixes fix the renormalisation scalemcmule_musq
+mcmule_pass_cutbut also returns the values of the observables that are to be computed.
+It also fixes fix the renormalisation scalemcmule_musqthough this could be done elsewhere.
+If the user wishes to consider polarised scattering,mcmule_pol1andmcmule_pol2need to be set.
+This may use the macroMCMULE_SET_NAME- Parameters:

 void mcmule_measurement_function(double**res,double*p1,double*p2,double*p3,double*p4,double*p5,double*p6,double*p7) { mcmule_musq = 1.; res[0][0] = p3[2] / p3[3]; // Set the second quant to p3z/E3 res[0][1] = p4[2] / p4[3]; // Set the second quant to p4z/E4 mcmule_pass_cut[0] = 1; // Accept event mcmule_pass_cut[1] = 1; // Accept event MCMULE_SET_NAME(0, "p3z/E3") MCMULE_SET_NAME(1, "p4z/E4") }